qixianbiao/PolyFace/README.md

 ### Performance:
 Three training logs are provided. \
-Currently, the best performance achieved was 99.583% on LFW data set.
+Currently, the best performance achieved was **99.583% on LFW data set**.